jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

-# Random Error Messaged being Sent
-While using BTTN in my normal day, I have been getting error notifications being sent to my device a lot.
-I am aware of the issue and am trying to work on a way to fix this either through a different mean of getting the twitch status or by adding mitigation into BTTN.
-If you are experiencing a similar issue, please respond to the open issue.

-UPDATE!!!
-After looking into the issue, I am working on some mitigation techiques to avoid the buggy Twitch API.
-After testing the mitigation techniques, I will be adding them into the 1.6 update!

-UPDATE 2!!!
-It seems like Twitch has fixed their API and it is more reliable.
-I have reverted my version of BTTN to the public version, 1.51.
-Since downgrading I have not received any error messages.
-Since this version does not have the mitigation techniques added, I have no current plans to add them to a public release.
-If the Twitch API breaks in a similar way, then I will work on adding these changes.
-If you are still having these issues, please report them.

 # Version 1.51
 Please update to version 1.51 to get bug fixes!
 This update fixes a bug where BTTN would not send update notifications.